 We are an amateur choir of around 60 voices, who celebrated our 70th Anniversary in 2023.
-We perform mainly, but not exclusively, classical choral works to a good standard within a sociable and friendly environment.
+We perform mainly, but not exclusively, classical choral works to a high standard within a sociable and friendly environment.
 We perform three major concerts a year, the March concert being part of the Barnes Music Festival.
-As well as our regular concerts, we sing occasionally for local events, such as the Mortlake Fair and Christmas markets in Barnes and East Sheen.
-We support local charities such as the Holly Lodge Centre and the Mulberry Centre with Charity Christmas Concerts and carol singing at Richmond Station for the Mulberry Centre.
+As well as our regular concerts, we sing at local events, such as the Mortlake Fair and Christmas markets in Barnes and East Sheen.
+We support local charities such as the Holly Lodge Centre and the Mulberry Centre with Charity Christmas Concerts and carol singing at Richmond Station.
 We have sung at the wedding of a local resident, which was a delightful addition to our extra-curricular activities.

 "A belated but nonetheless heartfelt note to thank you and all the choir for your stunning performance at our Carol Concert last week.
 The choir were the backbone of the evening..."
 Brigadier Michael Smythe OBE.
 Chairman of Trustees.
 Holly Lodge

-We hold a number of social events – a monthly Pub night, an annual Quiz night, a Christmas supper at a local restaurant after carol singing, and a summer party.
+We hold a number of social events, including an annual Quiz night, a Christmas supper at a local restaurant after carol singing, and a summer party.
 The choir has visited Le Pecq, near Paris, with which Barnes has strong cultural links.
 In July 2023 members of the choir, along with Epsom Choral Society members, are touring to Krakow in Poland.

 Our conductor and musical director is Julian Collings and our accompanist is Elspeth Wilkes.

 The Barnes Choir was established in 1953 and performed under the leadership of Ron Peck until his death in 1973.
 Peter Gellhorn became the conductor from 1973 until 2000, when Andrew Charity took over.
 Our conductor from 2013 has been Julian Collings.